What is a HELOC?

 WHAT ARE THE BENEFITS?

-With a HELOC from CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, you can:
+With a HELOC from CrossCountry Mortgage, Inc. you can:

 - Set up emergency access to credit

 - Buy a new car, truck, boat or RV

 - Pay for college tuition

 - Renovate your home

 A HELOC is a revolving line of credit similar to a credit card.
 You can borrow funds up to a set credit limit, and interest is charged on the amount borrowed.
 The revolving credit line can be paid down and reused during your draw term, which typically lasts 5 to 10 years.
 You’ll only pay interest throughout the draw term.
 After the draw term is complete, you may either pay the balance in full or pay according to a set schedule (interest must still be paid).
 You may also refinance the equity line for an additional 5 to 10 years.
 A home appraisal may be required to obtain a HELOC.

 HELOCs offer variable or fixed interest rates that are usually lower than the interest rate on a credit card.
 Credit limits are also variable and depend on your equity.

 Closing is easy and may even take place in your own home.
 You also don’t have to pay closing costs or appraisal fees.